nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
-* **Task**: A task is a collection of details about a specific task that needs to be done, including description, title and so on
+* **Task**: A task is a collection of details about a specific task that needs to be done, including description, title, date and time.
-* **Report**: A visualisation of the time analysis for a particular module or project the user is engaged in.

 --------------------------------------------------------------------------------------------------------------------